vamsichaithanya/Basic-Data-migration-And-ETL-validator-/README.md

 ### Output Examples:

-1) Console Output			"Recommend to use Console Output only if you're working with very small dataset or datasets with very least mismatched rows"
+1) Console Output
+> Recommend to use Console Output only if you're working with very small dataset or datasets with very least mismatched rows
 - Colored summary of changes
 - Detailed list of added/deleted columns and rows
 - Highlighted row updates